Rope access provides effective, versatile, and efficient safety support.

-We currently provide rope access services to chemical plants, wind farms, construction sites, painters, property management, cleaning firms, manufacturing facilities, the Ontario Provincial Police, the Canadian Armed Forces, and others.
+We currently provide rope access services to chemical plants, wind farms, construction sites, painters, property management, cleaning firms, manufacturing facilities, the Ontario Provincial Police, the Canadian Armed Forces, and others in Ontario.
 We are constantly evaluating new ways in which using ropes can solve access and safety problems for different industries.
 In short, any situation requiring a mechanical lift, crane, or scaffolding may also be suitable for rope access.

 All of our rope access technicians are accredited through the Society of Professional Rope Access Technicians (SPRAT) and/or the Industrial Rope Access Trade Association (IRATA).
 Many also have relevant additional technical and commercial trade skills.
 For organizations requiring more standard training and compliance support, we also offer work-at-heights training courses that are compliant with Ontario provincial standards.

 Efficient, versatile, and economical, rope access solutions provided by our team at Tundra Rescue can effectively support your organization’s objectives.
 For additional information, contact us today.

 At Tundra Rescue, we proudly provide highly effective, safety-driven rope access systems to our client base.
 We are here to provide as much information about our processes and systems as possible.
 Below, we have answered some of our most frequently asked questions.